Rain in Art – Paintings for Pluviophiles

 This psychological rendition of rain is the work of 19th-century artist, Gustave Caillebotte.
-Caillebotte belonged to a wealthy family and spent several summers at his family’s summer home at the bank of the river Yerres, located in the south-eastern suburbs of Paris.
+The artist belonged to a wealthy family and spent several summers at his family’s summer home at the bank of the river Yerres, located in the southeastern suburbs of Paris.
 Caillebotte featured Yerres in many of his artworks.
 The water has a mirror-like quality and the rain is apparent in the droplets disturbing the otherwise still waters.

 This extraordinary oil painting was inspired and influenced by Japanese woodblock prints.
 This influence is apparent in the vertical format, the pattern of the raindrop, and the level of detail.
 The painting evokes a sense of nostalgia, perhaps an intentional consequence of Caillebotte’s memories of his childhood spent at the banks of the river Yerres with his siblings.

 This illustration is the work of 20th-century American artist, John Philip Falter, known commonly as John Falter.
-Falter was best known for his significant contributions to Indianapolis-based publication, The Saturday Evening Post during a 25-year long relationship with the magazine that resulted in over 120 covers.
+He was best known for his significant contributions to the Indianapolis-based publication, The Saturday Evening Post during a 25-year-long relationship with the magazine that resulted in over 120 covers.